Glass bathroom basins come in different sizes, shapes and finishes, including clear or frosted, white, black and all the other colours you desire.

 Metal Counter Mounting Ring with Rubber Seals for Glass Basins

-The ring helps ensure a tight, leak-free sink installation and is particularly good when mounting a glass ring on a marble or granite work surface.
+The ring helps ensure a tight, leak-free sink installation.
+It is particularly good when mounting a glass ring on a marble or granite work surface.

-The waste on a glass basin sink should only be hand-tightened as too much tightening can cause glass basins to shatter.
+The waste on a glass basin sink should be hand-tightened only, as over-tightening can cause glass basins to shatter.

-Glass bathroom basins, when treated correctly, are tough enough to withstand everyday wear and tear and remain as beautiful as the day they were purchased.
+Properly treated glass bathroom basins are durable enough to withstand everyday wear and tear while remaining as beautiful as the day they were purchased.
 They require no more special treatment than a standard porcelain sink.
-Use warm soapy water to clean after use and when water spots occur, a solution of vinegar and water will dissolve the spots.
+Use warm, soapy water to clean after use, and when water spots appear, a solution of vinegar and water will dissolve them.

-Abrasive bathroom cleaning products and materials are not recommended as they will scar the glass.
+Abrasive bathroom cleaning products and materials are not recommended as they scar the glass.

 If you’d like any more assistance before buying your new glass bathroom basin, don’t hesitate to call our experts and we’ll be happy to help!